Skip to main content

 Basturma

-Air-dried cured beef that's coated with a spicy paste called chaman, which contains fenugreek, garlic, and other spices.
-It's typically thinly sliced and served as an appetizer.
+Air-dried cured beef coated in chaman, a spice paste of fenugreek, garlic, and more.
+It's sliced thin and usually eaten as an appetizer.

 Allergens: